Anisotropic resistivity tensor from disk geometry magneto-conductance

 where $D(x,y)=\Theta(a^2-x^2-y^2)$ and $\Theta$ is the Heaviside step function, restricting the conduction to the interior of the circle.
-Without loss of generality, we also assume that the principal axes are aligned with the $x$ and $y$ axes of the coordinate system and adopt the dyadic product to represent the conductivity tensor.
 Here $\sigma_{\pm}$ are the two components of the longitudinal conductivity along the principal axes and $\sigma_H$ is the Hall conductivity.

-We express the longitudinal conductivities as $\sigma_\pm=\bar{\sigma}\pm\Delta\sigma$ and without loss of generality take the $x$-axis to be along the axis with larger resistivity i.e. $\Delta\sigma/\bar{\sigma}<0$.
+We express the longitudinal conductivities as $\sigma_\pm=\bar{\sigma}\pm\Delta\sigma$ and without loss of generality take the $x$-axis to be along the principal axis with larger resistivity i.e. $\Delta\sigma/\bar{\sigma}<0$.
 Note that in the principal axes coordinate system the term $\hat{\bx}\hat{\by}+\hat{\by}\hat{\bx}$ is absent and the Eq.(\ref{Eqn:sigma}) is the most general form of the conductivity tensor in 2D.

 The analysis spelled out in the Sec.\ref{sec:analysis} then yields an expression in the form of a rapidly convergent series which can be used to extract the resistivity tensor for a point current source/drain at $\br_{S,D}=a(\cos\theta_{A,B},\sin\theta_{A,B})$ as described above.
 Equation (\ref{Eqn:V1sd}) in the principal axes coordinate system, and Eq.(\ref{Eqn:V1sdLab}) which transforms it into the lab coordinate system, constitute the main result of the paper.
 They are stated upfront so that those who do not need all the mathematical details presented in Sec.\ref{sec:analysis} can skip it and continue to Sec.\ref{sec:discussion}.